GimpelZhang/airsim_ros/README.md

 roslaunch airsim_car_teleop airsim_car_teleop_joy.launch
 ```

 * Simulation tools are provided to convert the car trajectory ground truth rostopic to a txt file (TUM), for evaluation postprocessing purpose.
+If there are any unexpected empty images in the dataset (with the phenomenon: an opencv Exception "Image is wrongly formed: height * step != size  or  0 * 0 != 1" raised), there is a python script to remove them.

 ```bash
 ### Either use the pose recorder node to record the ground truth during simulation: